Patrik-Br/MapathonPaintStyle/README.md

 Experimenting paint style for beginner JOSM training on Missing maps mapathons.
+Create with Filip009.